hookdeck/hookdeck-vercel/README.md

 ### Parallel Matching

-If you have multiple entries in the config file with the same `matcher`, be aware that the middleware will send the request via `fetch` call once per match and will try to do that in parallel.
+If you have multiple entries in the config file with the same `match` path, be aware that the middleware will send the request via `fetch` call once per match and will try to do that in parallel.
 This heavy use is not a common case, but please check [Edge Middleware Limitations](https://vercel.com/docs/functions/edge-middleware/limitations?ref=github-hookdeck-vercel) if you are in this scenario.

 ## How the Hookdeck Vercel Middleware Works